Copyright © 2012-3 Samaras & Associates, Inc., All Rights Reserved

 engineer with extensive medical device design & analysis experience.
 The other is

-a clinician with extensive human factors experience and real-world experience using
+factors experience and real-world experience using medical devices and healthcare

-medical devices and healthcare information systems.
+information systems.

 System Use and user errors may be the last bastion of equipment and process